Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 What to expect:

-- Teach you how to make a gluten free sourdough starter that is active and bubbly within 1-2 weeks
+- Make a gluten-free sourdough starter that’s active and bubbly within 1-2 weeks

-- Go over the recommended tools to get started
+- Choose the right tools to get started

-- Thoroughly explain the difference between active sourdough starter and discard and their preferred uses
+- Differentiate between active sourdough starter and discard, and when to use each

-- Share my Facebook group, Gluten Free Sourdough Baking Recipes and Advice, so that you can post photos, share recipes, and get advice in live time.
+- Join my Facebook group, Gluten Free Sourdough Baking Recipes and Advice, to share photos, recipes, and get live advice.

-This method of making a gluten-free starter will yield a delicious base for gluten free sourdough bread and plenty of discard to use in recipes such as gluten free sourdough pancakes, gluten free sourdough crackers, gluten free sourdough banana bread, gluten free sourdough pizza crust, gluten free sourdough pie crust.
+This method for creating a gluten-free starter will give you a delicious foundation for gluten free sourdough bread and plenty of discard to use in recipes, such as gluten free sourdough pancakes, gluten free sourdough crackers, gluten free sourdough banana bread, gluten free sourdough pizza crust, gluten free sourdough pie crust.

 What is sourdough?
 How does it work?

 A lot of science is happening to make sourdough possible.
-Sourdough is essentially the harvesting of an active colony of wild yeast (the good bacteria) that can be used to leaven breads and other baked goods.
+Essentially, sourdough involves cultivating an active colony of wild yeast (the beneficial bacteria) that can leaven bread and other baked goods.

-Note: Because yeast and bacteria from the environment start feeding on the flour and water almost immediately, it's important to establish a healthy colony of good bacteria before using the starter.
-It's likely that bad microbes are involved in the very beginning, and it may even produce strange smells at first.
-After about a week, the starter should have a good colony of lactic acid bacteria (found in yogurts, cheeses, and other milk products) to make the starter so acidic that it kills off the early colonists, and it should smell pleasant and yeasty.
+Note: Since yeast and bacteria from the environment start feeding on the flour and water right away, it’s important to establish a healthy colony of good bacteria before using the starter.
+In the beginning, bad microbes may be present, and the starter could have odd smells.
+After about a week, the starter should develop a strong colony of lactic acid bacteria (like those in yogurt and cheese), which makes the starter acidic enough to kill off any unwanted microbes.
+By this point, it should smell pleasantly yeasty.

 What are the benefits of eating sourdough?